davidrbourke/KCAD/03. Deployments/README.md

 ### Headless service
 To access Pods with a normal Deployment that is scaled up, we would create a Service.
 Other applications can access the scaled up Pods using the Service, which acts as a Load Balancer, and directs traffic to one of the Pods.
-In the Stateless service example of using a scaled database across multiple Pods, we need to make the MySQl Pods accessible to the applications in the cluster.
-However, writes should go to only the master Pod (<pod-name>-0), reads could come from any Pods.
+In the Stateless service example of using a scaled database across multiple Pods, we need to make the MySQL Pods accessible to the applications in the cluster.
+However, writes should go to only the master Pod (`<pod-name>-0`), reads could come from any Pods.
 If we use a standard Service, writes would be Load Balanced to any Pod in the Stateful Sets.
 A Headless Service allows control of this, to write to only the master Pod.
 It creates DNS entries for each Pod with the Podname and the index sequence, this allows references to specific Pods from our applications.
 E.g.:

 ```
 <pod-name>-<index>.<headless-svc-name>.<namespace>.svc.cluster.local